 Impregnation – Protection from the Very Beginning

+After laying terracotta tiles, impregnation protects the surface.
 Terracotta tiles must be impregnated before grouting.
-The reason: cement-based grouts contain fine particles that can penetrate the open-pored structure and leave permanently visible edges and stains.
+The reason is that cement-based grout contains fine particles that can penetrate the open-pored structure and leave permanently visible stains or edge marks.

 Impregnation Process: